tuhai63/electron-ghsts-poc/README.md

  * jspm and electron_prebuilt

-you can install it using `npm install jspm -g` and 'npm install electron-prebuilt -g'
+you can install it using `npm install jspm -g` and `npm install electron-prebuilt -g`

 ## Install dependencies